spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/6-scaling/2-autoscaling.md

 The `time` source generates current timestamp messages on a fixed time-interval (995ms = ~1 msg/s), the `transform` processor performs a math operation to simulate a high CPU processing, and the `log` sink prints the transformed message payload.

-### Deploy data pipeline with data partitioning
+### Deploy a Data Pipeline with Data Partitioning

 ```shell
 stream deploy --name scaletest --properties "app.time.producer.partitionKeyExpression=payload,app.transform.spring.cloud.stream.kafka.binder.autoAddPartitions=true,app.transform.spring.cloud.stream.kafka.binder.minPartitionCount=4"
 ```

-The `producer.partitionKeyExpression=payload` property configures time’s output binding for partitioning.
-The partition key expression uses the message payload (e.g. the toString() value of the current timestamp) to compute how the data needs to be partitioned to the downstream output channels.
+The `producer.partitionKeyExpression=payload` property configures the time source’s output binding for partitioning.
+The partition key expression uses the message payload (that is, the `toString()` value of the current timestamp) to compute how the data needs to be partitioned to the downstream output channels.
 The `spring.cloud.stream.kafka.binder.autoAddPartitions` deployment property instructs the Kafka binder to create new partitions when required.
 This is required if the topic is not already over-partitioned.
 The `spring.cloud.stream.kafka.binder.minPartitionCount` property sets the minimum number of partitions that the Kafka binder configures on the topic, which is where the transform-processor is subscribing for new data.